stacklane/docs/🗄/Article/models/forms.md

 # Form Groups {#group}

-In certain cases its useful to unify several forms under a common identifier.
+In certain cases it's useful to unify several forms under a common identifier.
 For example, a single HTML form may be collecting information for two different models.

 ```file-name